 If you suffer from Irritable Bowel Syndrome, then cutting back on lactose (the natural sugar in milk) may reduce bloating and discomfort.
 Fortunately, milk is available in lactose-free and low-lactose variants.
 As these are made from cow’s milk, you’ll still get plenty of protein and calcium, but the lactose has been broken down, making it easy to digest.

-Don’t like the taste?
+Don’t like the taste or cow’s milk?

 Can’t stand the taste of milk, but love cheese and yoghurt?
-While cheese and yoghurt will provide you with protein and calcium, you might like to try a nut milk (which tastes different to cow’s milk) such as almond milk, or an almond and coconut milk blend.
+While cheese and yoghurt will provide you with protein and calcium, you might like to try a nut milk (which tastes different from cow’s milk) such as almond milk, or an almond and coconut milk blend.

 Are you vegan?